-The Foundation bases its wild Atlantic salmon conservation program around seven strategic objectives that continue to guide and focus its efforts through 2022, while ensuring full transparency and accountability to stakeholders.
-These strategic objectives have been developed over fifteen years of experience as a salmon conservation granting entity and through constructive interaction with community groups, Indigenous organizations and salmon conservation organizations in North America and abroad.
-Our stakeholders can measure our success in terms of these 2022 strategic objectives:
+The Foundation bases its wild Atlantic salmon conservation program around seven strategic objectives that continue to guide and focus its efforts through 2023, while ensuring full transparency and accountability to stakeholders.
+These strategic objectives have been developed over sixteen years of experience as a salmon conservation granting entity and through constructive interaction with community groups, Indigenous organizations and salmon conservation organizations in North America and abroad.
+Our stakeholders can measure our success in terms of these 2023 strategic objectives:

-- To strengthen our prudent investment and financial strategy to maintain the Atlantic Salmon Endowment Fund at or above Funding Agreement requirements. - To observe a funding allocation model that is reflective of, and responsive to, addressing the conservation priorities of each province and meeting reasonable funding needs of community groups, First Nation and others. - 3.
+- 1. To strengthen our prudent investment and financial strategy to maintain the Atlantic Salmon Endowment Fund at or above Funding Agreement requirements. - 2.
+To observe a funding allocation model that is reflective of, and responsive to, addressing the conservation priorities of each province and meeting reasonable funding needs of community groups, First Nations and others. - 3.
 To strategically allocate funding to key priority applied research scientific projects. - 4.
-To maintain and strengthen a results-based management approach to Foundation funded projects. - To broadly share salmon conservation and scientific information through innovative methods such as the web-based "Salmon Hub" utility and the webinar series. - To strengthen and build Foundation relationships and communications with current and potential stakeholders/beneficiaries, the public, and potential new supporters. - 7.
-To seek new sources of funding to build the Foundation's trust fund in support of meeting increased and reasonable demand for conservation project funding.
+To maintain and strengthen a results-based management approach to Foundation funded projects. - 5.
+To broadly share salmon conservation and scientific information through innovative methods such as the web-based "Salmon Hub" utility and the webinar series. - 6.
+To strengthen and build Foundation relationships and communications with current and potential stakeholders/beneficiaries, the public, and potential new supporters. - 7.
+To seek new sources of funding to build the Foundation's trust fund in support of meeting increased and reasonable demand for conservation project funding. - 8.
+To position the Foundation for transformational growth.